reljicd/secured-spring-boot-webapp-template/README.md

-# Secure Spring Boot App
+# Secured Spring Boot App Template

 ## About

-This is a template for a Secured Spring Boot App with login and registration functionality
+This is a template for a Secured Spring Boot App with login and registration functionality for quick bootstrapping of secured Spring Boot projects.

+It was made using Spring Boot, Spring Security, Thymeleaf, Spring Data JPA, Spring Data REST.
+Database is in memory H2.

 ## How to run